 Smoke will also be seen this winter when the snow flies.
-Currently, the Black Hills National Forest has several hundred acres of hand and machine piles that will also be burned.
+Currently, the Black Hills National Forest has several thousand acres of hand and machine piles that will also be burned.
 Thinning and hand piling is chosen when forest aesthetics is important because fire crews can selectively leave the largest, healthiest trees and pile the downed and dead woody material.
+Burning these residual fuels is a great way to actually reduce the biomass of an area.